plone/plone.exportimport/README.md

 > [!IMPORTANT]
 > This package is now included with Plone 6.1 and above by default.
-> The following installation instructions are relevant only for Plone 6.0 sites.

-Add `plone.exportimport` to the Plone installation using `pip`.
+If `plone.exportimport` is not yet available in your Plone installation, add it using `pip`.

 ```shell
 pip install plone.exportimport